one of the best suitable time of the year to hike in the Himalayas of Nepal...

 Autumn and winter are the dry seasons of the year and November is the month of autumn and is just the beginning of winter as well.

-This time of the year is the busiest month for Everest Base Camp Trek.
-Due to heavy trekkers, the trail remains clear.
+This time of the year is the busiest month for Everest Base Camp Trek (12 Days).
+Due to the large number of trekkers, the trail remains clear.

-Normally, trekkers during the month of November should follow trails that guarantee to find comfortable lodges and rooms.
+Normally, trekkers during November should follow trails that guarantee to find comfortable lodges and rooms.
 This location also helps them with a selection of tea houses and lodges.

 Day 1: Kathmandu to Lukla (Flight) and trek to Phakding